proxytranslation/user-docs/dashboard/menu/discovery/statistics.md

 **99% - Strong fuzzy repetitions**: In this case, a repetition is found after few transformations on the segment before comparing: tags from the ends are stripped out, words lowercased, numbers ignored.

 **98% - Weak fuzzy repetitions**:Here, all tags are stripped out, not just the ones in the end; words lowercased, numbers ignored.

+## 102% repetitions

+102% repetitions warrant special mention.
+The proxy deals with *HTML block entries*, and has a very "overarching" view of them, since it strives to ensure that the same entry is never translated twice, regardless of which page it shows up on.

+Consider a **navigation bar** of a website.
+During a Discovery, the proxy will come across the navbar *for the first time* on the landing page.
+It will aggregate the word count of the block elements in the navigaion bar as **unique** and moves on to analyze the next page.

+Of course, navigation bars are such that they are shown on all pages of a website, so when the proxy sees the same navigation bar for the *second time* somewhere else, it doesn't count it as unique: instead, it adds the associated word count as a **102% repetition**.

+So, the navigation bar is liable to be counted as many times as there are pages: so don't be alarmed if you see large numbers in the 102% repetition row -- any sort of repeated content is mercillesly added there.
+Just keep in mind that this is work that the proxy is saving you.

+### Cost

+102% repetitions should not be counted when creating *cost projections* based on a word count result.
+So, remember the formula: for any given word count result, `total minus 102% repetitions` is the maximum amount that you need to extract or translate.

+## Examples

 You will find an illustration of the various repetitions in the table below.
 Hover your mouse over any of the matches to highlight the differences.